lparham2/deep-reinforcement-learning-media-automation/README.md

-# Deep RL Media Automation
+# Deep Reinforcement Learning Media Automation

 ## Project Description
 This project explores how deep learning and reinforcement learning can automate media content creation and optimize interactive system behaviors.
 Built for **MSA 8600: Deep Learning and Generative AI** at **Georgia State University**, part of the **Master of Science in Data Science & Analytics** program, under **Professor Yanqing Wang**.